Nasir Uddin Khan

 Nasir Uddin Khan is a Bangladeshi actor.
 He is known for portraying Alen Shwapon in the television series Syndicate.
 He also acted in Mohanagar and Taqdeer.
-He won Bangladesh National Film Award for Best Supporting Actor for his role in the film Poran (2022).
+He won the Bangladesh National Film Award for Best Supporting Actor for his role in the film Poran (2022).

 Early life

 Nasir Uddin Khan was born in Chattogram to Monu Meah Shordar and Ambia Khatun.

 Career

 Khan started his acting career as a theatre artist in 1995 in Chittagong.
 He continued acting in the theatre till 2015.
 In 2016, he moved to Dhaka to work in film and television.
 In 2020, he made his OTT debut through Hares.
 But he got a major breakthrough by portraying Kaiser in Mohanagar.
 In 2022, he acted on Hawa.
 In October 2022, he appeared as the coach of Shadhin Bangla Football Team in Damal.